satyam-sm/Food-Recipe-app/README.md

 # Food-Recipe-app
-a Basic Food Recipe app , sorted by categories , having multiple filter options
+a Basic Food Recipe app , sorted by categories , having features like Mark to favourite and sort by multiple filters options